 1. GUIDED GROUP TOUR:

 Attention!
-No one can bypass the security line (don’t trust the companies that tell you otherwise), you might still need to wait for some time.
+No one can bypass the security line (don’t trust the companies that tell you otherwise) so you might still need to wait for some time.

 2. GUIDED PRIVATE TOUR:

 Getting a private tour is a more exclusive albeit more expensive option.
-Here is a classic private tour of Vatican that will show you all the highlights in 3 hours, get you to some closed-access zones and, of course, you will get to Saint Peter’s Cathedral without the queue as well.
+Here is a classic private tour of the Vatican that will show you all the highlights in 3 hours, get you to some closed-access zones and, of course, get you to Saint Peter’s Cathedral without the queue as well.

 PRICE: around 310€ depending on how many people you are